JeevansSP/genshield-client/README.md

 ### Note
 - Based on your os you might have to manually set up `http_proxy` and `https_proxy` to `http://localhost:8080`
-- If the python script you are running is in a differnt env you will have to add the mitm cert to that env's certifi package, `cat ~/.mitmproxy/mitmproxy-ca-cert.pem | sudo tee -a <path_to_env>/lib/python3.xx/site-packages/certifi/cacert.pem`
+- If the python script you are running is in a differnt env you will have to add the mitm cert to that env's certifi package, `cat ~/.mitmproxy/mitmproxy-ca-cert.pem >> <path_to_env>/lib/python3.xx/site-packages/certifi/cacert.pem`

 ## Features